hoerbo/Data-Projects/README.md

 # Repository for Data Science Projects

-This repository contains Data Science projects (influenced by dataquest.io).
+This repository contains projects I finished pursuing the `Data Scientist in Python` program by [dataquest](https://www.dataquest.io/path/data-scientist/)).
-The projects are sorted into subfolders and consist of *jupyter notebooks* and data sets.
-The *.ipynb files can be viewed in the browser.

 List of projects: